gunjanjn-16/machine-learning/README.md

 Visualization: Visualized the clusters using a scatter plot.

-#This machine learning project is on hand recognition using development tools anfd frameworks like python,jupyter notebook,tensorflow and keras.
+#This machine learning project is on hand recognition using development tools and frameworks like python,jupyter notebook,tensorflow and keras.

 Explanation of the code:
 Data Collection: Use public datasets or create your own.